 • Coil type: Condenser coils are one of the most expensive parts to replace.
 Their costs vary by design.

-• Condenser part: Some parts within the unit are relatively inexpensive.
-Others cost almost as much as the whole unit.
+• Condenser part: Some parts of the unit are relatively inexpensive, but others cost almost as much as the whole unit.

 AC Condenser Replacement Cost by Ton

 Air conditioning size is measured in tons.
 That doesn’t refer to how much the AC unit weighs but how much air it can cool in a certain amount of time.
 Most residential air conditioners measure between 1.5 and 5 tons.
-Here are the price ranges for condenser replacement based on system power.
+Based on system power, here are the price ranges for condenser replacement.

 AC SizeMaterial CostMaterials and Installation